 - Continue to locate parks within a safe walking distance of residents

-- Improve connectivity/walkability through right-of-ways, trails and accessible open space
+- Improve connectivity / walkability through rights of way, trails and accessible open space

-- Strengthen existing recreation programs and expand new creative offerings to meet the changing needs and demands of residents
+- Strengthen existing recreation programs and expand new creative offerings to meet residents' changing needs and demands

 - Evaluate and implement business practices, the use of new technology, training and professional development to improve organizational effectiveness

 - Increase outreach and communication efforts to engage residents, promote transparency and gather public input

 - Develop a new neighborhood park adjacent to Aspen View Academy in The Meadows

 - Provide resident access for trails, canoeing and kayaking at Rueter-Hess Reservoir by summer 2019